Maren Corbly, LPC

 YES:

-~Working with Teens 14yo+, Young Adults & Adults of All Genders
+~Working with: Teens (14years+), Young Adults & Adults of All Genders

-~Supporting Folks Experiencing: Grief, Loss, Trauma, Chronic Illness
+~Supporting Folks Experiencing: Trauma, Grief, Loss, Chronic Illness & Life Transitions

-~In-person in SE Portland or Online for those in Oregon
+~Modes that work for you: In-person in SE Portland,OR or Online for those in Oregon

 I am likely to be a good fit for you if you are someone who likes a balance of nurturing compassion and direct communication, working through the reality of systemic and individual obstacles in your life.